-- Have in mind that not every one of your pitches will result in a write-up so be patient and follow up politely to ask for feedback.
+- Keep in mind that not every one of your pitches will result in a write-up so be patient and follow up politely to ask for feedback.

 Besides asking journalists to write stories about your company, you can also contact major publications like Entrepreneur and Forbes and offer to write your own guest post.
 Keep in mind that most of these major outlets will require payment for publishing any articles.

-Targeted pitching won’t be easy when you are just starting but as you gain more experience, you’ll have more real-world stories that can then can serve as a basis for interesting articles.
+Targeted pitching won’t be easy when you are just starting.
+Nevertheless, as you gain more experience, you’ll have more real-world stories that can then can serve as a basis for interesting articles.